raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ---
 title: "A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata"
-quote: is amazingly well written.
+quote: "is amazingly well written.
 You covered a good deal of any introduction to computational theory course in a straightforward, well motivated matter.
-This is definitely something I’ll be passing around to some of my bootcamp friends who are curious taste some of the theory they don’t get exposure to. quoteauthor:—kjeetgil
+This is definitely something I’ll be passing around to some of my bootcamp friends who are curious taste some of the theory they don’t get exposure to."
+quoteauthor: —kjeetgil
 tags: [allonge,mermaid]
 ---